HrdHat/Hrdhatv3/src/modules/forms/flra/FLRAFormStatePlan.md

-# FLRA Form State Management & Submission Plan
+# Form Instance State Management & Submission Plan

 ## New State (2024)
-- All form state is managed in React state in `FlraFormBuilder`.
+- All form state is managed in React state in `FormInstanceBuilder`.
 - Only one form is "open" at a time (tracked by `currentFormId`).
 - **All field changes are saved directly to Supabase immediately.**
 - No localStorage, no drafts, no debounce, no autosave.
 - When starting a new form, a new row is created in the `forms` table and a fresh `formId` is used for all subsequent saves.
 - Data is always persisted in Supabase; nothing is lost on reload/navigation.
-- `ActiveFlraDrawer` will fetch and manage active forms from Supabase.
+- `ActiveFormInstanceDrawer` will fetch and manage active forms from Supabase.

 ---